apostrophecms/docs/docs/reference/api/pieces.md

 ### Response

-The successful PATCH request returns the newly created document.
+The successful PATCH request returns the complete patched document.
 See the [piece document response example](#piece-document-response-example) below for a sample response body.

 ## Piece document response example